-The following are the coaches who will help lead the SITC Sparkathon 2017 Cohort:
+The following coaches helped guide the SITC Sparkathon 2017 Cohort:

 Dr. Ken Carter is the Chairman of Noble Life Sciences and a partner at Noble BioVentures in Rockville, Maryland.
 During his career he has been involved in the formation and early stage development of several biotechnology companies as a co-founder, consultant or member of the board of directors.
 In 2011, he co-founded and has since served as the CEO of NexImmune, a company developing a novel platform for immuno-oncology based medicines.
 In his roles at Noble, he is also involved in nurturing several other early stage biotechnology ventures.
 Earlier in his career, Dr. Carter co-founded Avalon Pharmaceuticals, Inc. and served as CEO for 10 years until 2009 when Avalon merged with Clinical Data, Inc. During this time, Avalon developed a unique biomarker-based drug discovery and development engine; completed an IPO and listing on the NASDAQ market; established drug discovery programs in colon, breast, pancreatic and hematological cancers; and established partnerships with Merck, Novartis, Sanofi-Aventis, and AstraZeneca/MedImmune.
 Dr. Carter started his career as a scientist and played a role in the discovery, cloning, chromosomal mapping, and functional analysis of dozens of novel human genes including the MutL family genes that play a key role inherited forms of colorectal cancer.
 Dr. Carter serves on several advisory and corporate boards and holds an adjunct faculty appointment at Johns Hopkins University where he teaches a graduate course entitled "Creating a Biotechnology Enterprise".
 He has published more than 50 peer-reviewed research papers and multiple book chapters and review articles.
 He also has multiple patented inventions, many of which describe novel genes with potential value in the treatment or diagnosis of cancer treatment.